Heinrich Held: Political career

 Held ran in the first round of the 1925 German presidential elections and achieved 3.7 percent of the votes.
 In the second round, his party supported the right-wing candidate Paul von Hindenburg instead of the Centre Party's candidate Wilhelm Marx.
 In 1930, Held's government lost its majority in the Bavarian parliament but continued in office as a minority administration.
 From 1930 to 1932, Held also held the offices of Minister of State for Commerce, Industry and Trade and Minister of State for Agriculture.
-Both were merged to form the Ministry for the Economy which he held from 1932 to 1933.
+Both were merged to form the Ministry for the Economy, which he held from 1932 to 1933.

-Held continued to advocate states rights within the German republic, publishing papers on the subject.
-In 1932 he sharply criticized the removal of the Prussian prime minister Otto Braun by Chancellor Franz von Papen, a move he considered an unlawful interference by the federal government in state matters.
-Later in 1932 an attempt, supported by a wide coalition of parties, to counter the Nazis by establishing Rupprecht, Crown Prince of Bavaria, as a Staatskommisar for Bavaria with dictatorial powers failed due to the hesitance of the Bavarian government under Held.
+Held continued to advocate states' rights within the German Republic, publishing papers on the subject.
+In 1932, he sharply criticized the removal of the Prussian prime minister Otto Braun by Chancellor Franz von Papen, a move he considered an unlawful interference by the federal government in state matters.
+Later in 1932, an attempt, supported by a wide coalition of parties, to counter the Nazis by establishing Rupprecht, Crown Prince of Bavaria, as a Staatskommisar for Bavaria with dictatorial powers, failed due to the hesitance of the Bavarian government under Held.

 On 9 March 1933, the Bavarian government itself was forcibly removed from office by the Nazis.
-Initially Held resisted the attempts by the SA to overthrow his government, but he received no support from the German army, who had orders from Berlin to stay out of domestic politics, so that ultimately he could not hold off the Nazis.
+Initially, Held resisted the attempts by the SA to overthrow his government, but he received no support from the German army, which had orders from Berlin to stay out of domestic politics, so that ultimately he could not hold off the Nazis.
 The office of Bavarian prime minister was abolished and replaced by a Reichsstatthalter, a purely administrative position with no political power.
 Held retired from politics, first escaping to Lugano, Switzerland, where his son Josef lived, later withdrawing to Regensburg.
 His government pension as a former prime minister was revoked by the Nazis.